Orkhan-676/solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

 # Problem 1
 # **Problem 1: Simulating the Effects of the Lorentz Force**

+## **Introduction**
+The **Lorentz force** governs how charged particles move in electric and magnetic fields, playing a central role in systems such as particle accelerators, mass spectrometers, and plasma traps.
+This problem investigates the motion of a single charged particle under various configurations of **electric** (𝐸) and **magnetic** (B) fields.
+Through simulation, we visualize key physical behaviors such as **circular motion, helical trajectories, and E×B drift.**

 ## **Motivation**
 The **Lorentz force** governs the motion of charged particles in electromagnetic fields.
 It is expressed as:
 \[